anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Years A, B and C

-* **Luke 2.22-40** (see BCP) is the account of the child Jesus being presented in the temple, and concludes by saying that 'The child grew and became strong'. **Malachi 3.1-5** says that 'the Lord whom you seek will suddenly come to his temple', to 'purify'. **Psalm 24.[1-6] 7-10** calls for the 'gates' and 'doors' to be 'lifted up' so that the 'Lord', the 'King of glory', 'may come in' [and also speaks of the need for 'clean hands and pure hearts']. **Hebrews 2.14-18** speaks of Jesus sharing 'flesh and blood', and then doing the work of the (heavenly) temple, as 'a merciful and faithful high priest in the service of God, to make a sacrifice of atonement for the sins of the people'.
+* **Luke 2.22-40** (see BCP) is the account of the child Jesus being presented in the temple, and concludes by saying that 'The child grew and became strong'. **Malachi 3.1-5** (see BCP+) says that 'the Lord whom you seek will suddenly come to his temple', to 'purify'. **Psalm 24.[1-6] 7-10** calls for the 'gates' and 'doors' to be 'lifted up' so that the 'Lord', the 'King of glory', 'may come in' [and also speaks of the need for 'clean hands and pure hearts']. **Hebrews 2.14-18** speaks of Jesus sharing 'flesh and blood', and then doing the work of the (heavenly) temple, as 'a merciful and faithful high priest in the service of God, to make a sacrifice of atonement for the sins of the people'.

 # Ordinary Time {#ordinarytime1}